ADBeta/psx-comBINe/README.md

 * 0.7.5 - Added continue prompting function.
 * 0.8.7 - Completed binary dump function (medium optimized)
 * 0.8.8 - Included byte and MiB printing functions
+* 0.9.8 - Complete refactor of most functions

 ## Licence
 This software is under the GPL (GPL3.0), please see LICENCE for information